Between the Giant and Rationality

 The church is opposed to artificial contraception, and this belief dates back to the first centuries of Christianity.
 Such acts are intrinsically disordered because of the view that all sexual acts must be open to procreation.
 There was even a point when the church allowed birth control – but only through abstinence.
 The Vatican even released a document entitled “Vademecum for Confessors,” which stated, “the Church has always taught the intrinsic evil of contraception.”

-Who can contest the church’s uptake and exposition of inscriptions when, for a thousand years, they have been used to punish those who dare to question, to subject them to inquisitions, to tell everyone that the Creator’s grace and mercy are exclusive to those who kneel before man-made images purchased in the streets of Tayuman, and to baptize an innocent infant before he even gets a chance to choose the faith he prefers.
+Who can contest the church’s uptake and exposition of inscriptions when, for a thousand years, they have been used to punish those who dare to question, to subject them to inquisitions, to tell everyone that the Creator’s grace and mercy are exclusive to those who kneel before man-made images purchased in the streets of Tayuman (a district in Manila ), and to baptize an innocent infant before he even gets a chance to choose the faith he prefers.

-Church crusaders should be more realistic in taking a stand regarding the increasing population and traditional faith.
-While priests are busy preaching ‘multiplication’ and procreation, overpopulation is markedly taking its toll on the Filipinos – hospitals becoming smaller, schools becoming canned sardines, job opportunities becoming elusive, farmlands turning into subdivisions virtually overnight.
+Church crusaders should adopt a more realistic approach to addressing the growing population and the role of traditional faith.
+While priests are busy preaching ‘multiplication’ and procreation, overpopulation is markedly taking its toll on the Filipinos – hospitals becoming smaller, schools becoming canned sardines, job opportunities becoming elusive, and farmlands turning into subdivisions virtually overnight.
 While the gross domestic product (GDP) grows, our per capita income becomes smaller.
-And, as always, the rich become richer and the poor.
+And, as always, the rich become richer and the poor become poorer.
 Whatever!

-The price of enlightenment is just too expensive for the country and the people that have long been under the grip of a compelling and untouchable force.
+The price of enlightenment is prohibitively expensive for the country and its people, who have long been under the grip of a compelling and untouchable force.

 ALLFLAC and High-Definition Audio Players